 As you see, Alaska is a beautiful place with so much to see around and it can be very pricey.
 But not with the right planning.
 We stayed in Ingra House hostel to minimize costs without compromising much.
 This hostel is private, comfortable, and cheap.

 We purchased the flights from a deal we received thru Scott’s cheap flights.
 And we picked many free things along with a must like Kenai Fjords Cruise although pricey.
 That made the trip affordable for us.

 Which places would you like to see around Anchorage?
 Or what places we missed.
 Let us know in the comments section.

 Save these places and download offline maps for navigation while in Alaska along with some podcasts or playlists.

 Remember it is very hard to get a mobile signal in Alaska.
 And if you are like me who doesn’t plan and download stuff, Skyroam can help increase the chances of being online.
 Use coupon code ‘PINJUROAM‘ to get 15% off.
 Buy now:

 Here are some of our other most-loved stories.
-Be sure to share it to your friends and pass the fun.
+Be sure to share it with your friends and pass the fun.